 Grilled Greens Fall Salad with Citrus dressing

 Sometimes Bitter is Better.
 Lamenting the biting cold weather?
 Take it out on your salad.
 Grilling bitter greens brings out their sweetness, and when paired with a tender, salty, cured meat, it becomes something else entirely.
+Warm your belly with a grilled greens fall salad with citrus dressing.

 This citrus dressing, or citronette, makes more than you’ll need for this recipe, but it stores nicely for tomorrow night’s salad.
 See the Cook’s Note on choosing the right creamy, assertive cheese for this dish and the best kind of butternut squash to use.